almadhoob/reboot-student-profile/README.md

 ├── index.html                  # Main entry point for the application
 ├── assets
 │   ├── styles.css              # General styles for the application
-│   └── svg
-│       └── icons.js            # SVG icons used in the application
+│   └── favicon.ico             # Favorites icon for the application
 ├── services
 │   ├── app.js                  # Initializes the application and manages state
 │   ├── router.js               # Handles routing between different templates